-The Company is exposed to credit losses primarily through its mezzanine lending activities and preferred equity investments.
-As of December 31, 2022, the Company had three mezzanine loans, including the City Park 2 and Solis Gainesville II preferred equity investments that are accounted for as notes receivable, each of which are financing development projects in various stages of completion or lease-up.
-Each of these projects is subject to a loan that is senior to the Company's mezzanine loan.
+The Company is exposed to credit losses primarily through its real estate financing investments.
+As of December 31, 2023, the Company had five real estate financing investments, which are accounted for as notes receivable, each of which are financing development projects in various stages of completion or lease-up.
+Each of these projects is subject to a loan that is senior to the Company's loan.
 Interest on these loans is paid in kind and is generally not expected to be paid until a sale of the project after completion of the development.
+The Company also has \$12.2 million outstanding in other notes receivable.

-The Company updated the risk ratings for each of its notes receivable as of December 31, 2022 and obtained industry loan loss data relative to these risk ratings.
-Each of the outstanding loans as of December 31, 2022 was "Pass" rated.
-The Company's analysis resulted in an allowance for loan losses of approximately \$1.6 million as of the year ended December 31, 2022.
-An allowance related to unfunded commitments of approximately \$0.3 million as of December 31, 2022 was recorded as Other liabilities on the consolidated balance sheet.
+The Company updated the risk ratings for each of its notes receivable as of December 31, 2023 and obtained industry loan loss data relative to these risk ratings.
+Each of the outstanding loans as of December 31, 2023 was "Pass" rated.
+The Company's analysis resulted in an allowance for loan losses of approximately \$2.2 million for the year ended December 31, 2023.
+An allowance related to unfunded commitments of approximately \$0.7 million as of December 31, 2023 was recorded as Other liabilities on the consolidated balance sheet.

+At December 31, 2023, the Company reported \$94.2 million of notes receivable, net of allowances of \$1.5 million.
 At December 31, 2022, the Company reported \$136.0 million of notes receivable, net of allowances of \$1.3 million.
-At December 31, 2021, the Company reported \$126.4 million of notes receivable, net of allowances of \$1.0 million.

-Changes in the allowance for funded and unfunded commitments for the years ended December 31, 2022 and 2021 were as follows (in thousands):
+Changes in the allowance for funded and unfunded commitments for the years ended December 31, 2023 and 2022 were as follows (in thousands):

-Year ended December 31, 2022 Year ended December 31, 2021 Funded Unfunded Total Funded Unfunded Total Beginning balance \$ 994 \$ 10 \$ 1,004 \$ 2,584 \$ - \$ 2,584 Unrealized credit loss provision (release) 298 328 626 (802) 10 (792) Extinguishment due to acquisition - - (788) (788) Ending balance \$ 1,292 \$ 338 \$ 1,630 \$ 994 \$ 10 \$ 1,004
+Year end ed December 31, 2023 3 Year ended December 31, 2022 Funded Unfunded Total Funded Unfunded Total Beginning balance \$ 1,292 \$ 338 \$ 1,630 \$ 994 \$ 10 \$ 1,004 Unrealized credit loss provision (release) 645 394 1,039 298 328 626 Extinguishment due to acquisition (465) (465) - - Ending balance \$ 1,472 \$ 732 \$ 2,204 \$ 1,292 \$ 338 \$ 1,630

-During the year ended December 31, 2020, the Company placed the loans for Delray Beach Plaza and The Residences at Annapolis Junction on non-accrual status with total amortized cost basis of \$13.6 million.
-As a result, there was \$5.1 million of interest income not recognized during the twelve months ended December 31, 2020.
-As of December 31, 2021, there were no loans on non-accrual status.
-During the year ended December 31, 2022, the Company had the Constellation Energy Building note, which bears interest at 3% per annum, on non-accrual status.
-The principal balance of the note receivable is adequately secured by the seller's partnership interest.
-As of December 31, 2022, there were no other loans on non-accrual status.
+The Company places loans on non-accrual status when the loan balance, together with the balance of any senior loan, approximately equals the estimated realizable value of the underlying development project.
+As of December 31, 2022, the Company had the Constellation Energy Building note, which bore interest at 3% per annum, on non-accrual status.
+The principal balance of the note receivable was adequately secured by the seller's partnership interest.
+On January 14,

+2023, the Company acquired an additional 11% membership interest in the Constellation Energy Building, increasing its ownership interest to 90%, in exchange for full satisfaction of the note.
+As of December 31, 2023, there were no loans on non-accrual status.